 In addition to the standing committees described, the Board established a Pricing Committee consisting of Messrs.
-Kanders (who also acted as Chair), Sokolow and Norton.
-The Pricing Committee reviewed and approved terms and documents, including the Form S-1 Registration Statement (and its amendments), relating to the Company's initial public offering completed in November 2021.
-Members were not paid any fees for serving on the Committee, which service terminated upon the completion of the Company's initial public offering in November 2021.
+Kanders, Sokolow, and Norton, as well as Ms. DeCotis.
+The Pricing Committee reviewed and approved terms and documents, including the Form S-1 Registration Statement (and its amendments), relating to the Company's secondary public offering completed in June and July 2022 (the "Secondary Offering").
+Members were not paid any fees for serving on the Committee, which service terminated upon the completion of the Company's Secondary Offering in July 2022.